Fanleyrobot/fangyi-academic/content/home/publications.md

 #  6: Book chapter
 publication_type = "-1"

-# Exclude publications that are shown in the Selected Publications widget?
+# Exclude publications that are shown in the Recent Publications widget?
 exclude_selected = false
 +++